 The simulation experiment consisted of five building operation scenarios to capture diverse energy usage patterns:

-(1) Regular semester, weekday — This scenario represents Monday-Friday operations throughout the semester with a total of 903 building occupants.
+(1) Regular semester, weekday.
+This scenario represents Monday-Friday operations throughout the semester with a total of 903 building occupants.
 This scenario served as a baseline case study for comparing energy efficiency and evaluating energy management strategies.

-(2) Exam period — This scenario simulated midterm and final exam week with 665 occupants.
+(2) Exam period.
+This scenario simulated midterm and final exam week with 665 occupants.
 During this time, activities are concentrated in exam rooms, overall movement is reduced, and comfort needs are increased to maintain focus and concentration.

-(3) Conference/Conference Activity — This scenario tested maximum HVAC utilization with 972 occupants, including over 500 outside visitors.
+(3) Conference/Conference Activity.
+This scenario tested maximum HVAC utilization with 972 occupants, including over 500 outside visitors.
 The building exceeded its design capacity in large spaces such as the main auditorium (120% capacity), and corridors and common areas were busy during breaks.

-(4) Low-Use Weekend Scenario — This scenario represents Saturday-Sunday operations with only 189 occupants, primarily undergraduate students engaged in self-study group activities.
+(4) Low-Use Weekend Scenario.
+This scenario represents Saturday-Sunday operations with only 189 occupants, primarily undergraduate students engaged in self-study group activities.
 This scenario is suitable for testing energy-saving measures under low-utility conditions.

-(5) Minimum Operation During Summer Break — This scenario corresponds to the June-August period, when occupancy is at its lowest, with only 141 people.
+(5) Minimum Operation During Summer Break.
+This scenario corresponds to the June-August period, when occupancy is at its lowest, with only 141 people.
 This scenario is suitable for testing the full potential of energy-saving strategies, especially during hot outdoor temperatures.

 To evaluate the effectiveness of energy management strategies under these conditions, four policy interventions were designed and implemented:

-(1) Minimum Room Activation Criteria — Establish a minimum utilization requirement before turning on the air conditioning system to prevent unnecessary HVAC operation in unoccupied rooms.
+(1) Minimum Room Activation Criteria.
+Establish a minimum utilization requirement before turning on the air conditioning system to prevent unnecessary HVAC operation in unoccupied rooms.

-(2) Target Temperature Range Extension — Expand the target temperature range by ±1°C, ±2°C, and ±3°C above the baseline value to assess the impact of reducing HVAC load while maintaining acceptable thermal comfort.
+(2) Target Temperature Range Extension.
+Expand the target temperature range by ±1°C, ±2°C, and ±3°C above the baseline value to assess the impact of reducing HVAC load while maintaining acceptable thermal comfort.

-(3) Mid-Term HVAC Break — Simulate a temporary shutdown of the air conditioning unit between classes, testing the shutdowns at 1.0 and 1.5 hours after the start of the class.
+(3) Mid-Term HVAC Break.
+Simulate a temporary shutdown of the air conditioning unit between classes, testing the shutdowns at 1.0 and 1.5 hours after the start of the class.
 With durations of 5, 10, and 15 minutes, this method takes advantage of the building's thermal inertia.

-(4) Early HVAC shutdown — Simulate early shutdown of the air conditioning system 5, 10, and 15 minutes before class ends.
+(4) Early HVAC shutdown.
+Simulate shutting down the air conditioning system 5, 10, and 15 minutes before class ends.

 Profiling energy consumption during data exchange